NVK

 OpenGL support through Zink:

 Starting with Mesa 25.1, all Turing (RTX 2000 series and GTX 16xx) and later GPUs will get NVK+Zink as their OpenGL implementation by default instead of the old Nouveau GL driver.
 NVK+Zink is a conformant OpenGL 4.6 implementation.
+The Nouveau GL driver is no longer supported on these cards.

 Kernel requirements